-- Figure 90 New development near Penwithick, in the St Austell clay area, with Carluddon sky-tip forming a dramatic backdrop. - Figure 91 Prehistoric enclosures and roundhouses at Trowlesworthy Warren, south west Dartmoor. - Figure 92 Excavations by Oxford Archaeology on the Scheduled Emmet's Post barrow, September 2014. - Figure 93 The Lamorna valley and environs, on the south coast of West Penwith. - Figure 94 A vertical air photograph of clay operations on the northern flank of the Hensbarrow Downs in April 1947. - Figure 95 Two of three former pits at Bloomdale, Goonamarris, in the St Austell clay area, are now backfilled with mica waste. - Figure 96 A late nineteenth-century upland rough ground landscape with postmedieval smallholdings, traces of earlier mineral working and expanding china-clay extraction and infrastructure, recorded on the 1st edition Ordnance Survey 25in: 1 mile map of c 1880. - Figure 97 Part of the area of medieval farmland subject to controlled topsoil strip and recording at Pennance, near St Stephen-in-Brannel, in advance of tipping on the Scarcewater tip site. - Figure 98 Settling tanks and leats or liquid clay channels on Greenbarrow Downs, near Temple, on Bodmin Moor. - Figure 99 The remains of an overshot water wheel and launder at Big Wheel china stone mill in the Tregargus valley, Scheduled and a Grade II Listed Building. - Figure 100 The Grade II\ Listed Goonvean engine house in its wider setting. - Figure 101 The surviving clay kiln and stack at Heneward, Bodmin Moor. - Figure 102 Glynn Valley china-clay works. - Figure 103 Middle Bronze Age roundhouses 1500 and 1250 at Scarcewater tip, St Stephen-in-Brannel. - Figure 104 Post-excavation view of a highly unusual Iron Age cairn enclosed by a penannular ditch at Scarcewater tip. - Figure 105 A Roman-period cist grave excavated during archaeological work at Scarcewater tip. - Figure 106 Great Carclaze (Baal) pit. - Figure 107 Stannon site 11, an unusual Bronze Age cairn on Bodmin Moor excavated in advance of expansion of Stannon clay works. - Figure 108 The excavated Roman-period round at Trethurgy. - Figure 109 Stenalees Institute. - Figure 110 Sky-tips known as 'Flatty' and 'Pointy' near St Dennis. - Figure 111 The dynamic and changing character of the clay industry landscape is evident in the area around Lower Ninestones and Penhale pits. - Figure 112 The complex industrial landscape of pits, tips and infrastructure at Melbur china-clay works, on the western flank of the St Austell granite. - Figure 113 Carthew Farm and Wheal Martyn pit in the Trenance valley. - Figure 114 The settlement of Bugle with Rocks china-clay pit in the foreground and Goonbarrow. - Figure 115 Carluddon sky-tip, a landmark over a very wide area of Cornwall, well beyond the immediate environs of the St Austell clay district, and an icon of the historic significance of the china-clay industry. - Figure 116 The distinctive stack on disused clay dries at Blackpool, near Burngullow.
+- Figure 90 New development near Penwithick, in the St Austell clay area, with Carluddon sky-tip forming a dramatic backdrop.
+Figure 91 Prehistoric enclosures and roundhouses at Trowlesworthy Warren, south west Dartmoor.
+Excavations by Oxford Archaeology on the Scheduled Emmet's Post Figure 92 barrow, September 2014.
+The Lamorna valley and environs, on the south coast of West Penwith.
+Figure 93 A vertical air photograph of clay operations on the northern flank of the Figure 94 Hensbarrow Downs in April 1947.
+Figure 95 Two of three former pits at Bloomdale, Goonamarris, in the St Austell clay area, are now backfilled with mica waste.
+A late nineteenth-century upland rough ground landscape with post-Figure 96 medieval smallholdings, traces of earlier mineral working and expanding china-clay extraction and infrastructure, recorded on the 1st edition Ordnance Survey 25in: 1 mile map of c 1880.
+Part of the area of medieval farmland subject to controlled topsoil strip Figure 97 and recording at Pennance, near St Stephen-in-Brannel, in advance of tipping on the Scarcewater tip site.
+Settling tanks and leats or liquid clay channels on Greenbarrow Downs, Figure 98 near Temple, on Bodmin Moor.
+Figure 99 The remains of an overshot water wheel and launder at Big Wheel china stone mill in the Tregargus valley, Scheduled and a Grade II Listed Building.
+The Grade II\ Listed Goonvean engine house in its wider setting.
+Figure 100 Figure 101 The surviving clay kiln and stack at Heneward, Bodmin Moor.
+Figure 102 Glynn Valley china-clay works.
+Middle Bronze Age roundhouses 1500 and 1250 at Scarcewater tip, St Figure 103 Stephen-in-Brannel.
+Post-excavation view of a highly unusual Iron Age cairn enclosed by a Figure 104 penannular ditch at Scarcewater tip.
+Figure 105 A Roman-period cist grave excavated during archaeological work at Scarcewater tip.
+Figure 106 Great Carclaze (Baal) pit.
+Figure 107 Stannon site 11, an unusual Bronze Age cairn on Bodmin Moor excavated in advance of expansion of Stannon clay works.
+Figure 108 The excavated Roman-period round at Trethurgy.
+Figure 109 Stenalees Institute.
+Figure 110 Sky-tips known as 'Flatty' and 'Pointy' near St Dennis.
+Figure 111 The dynamic and changing character of the clay industry landscape is evident in the area around Lower Ninestones and Penhale pits.
+The complex industrial landscape of pits, tips and infrastructure at Melbur Figure 112 china-clay works, on the western flank of the St Austell granite.
+Carthew Farm and Wheal Martyn pit in the Trenance valley.
+Figure 113 Figure 114 The settlement of Bugle with Rocks china-clay pit in the foreground and Goonbarrow.
+Carluddon sky-tip, a landmark over a very wide area of Cornwall, well Figure 115 beyond the immediate environs of the St Austell clay district, and an icon - Figure 116 The distinctive stack on disused clay dries at Blackpool, near Burngullow.